 - Twitter: @tcnjsiggraph

 The Association for Music Production and Discussion is for anyone with a passion for making music.
 AMPD is a group of enthusiastic students with the means to create.
 Play an instrument and want to make a record?
 AMPD has access to recording studios on campus.
 Want to play in a concert and sing your own material?
 AMPD puts on concerts every semester, showcasing TCNJ’s very own musical talent.

 Interested in game design?
 Aspire to work in the games industry?
-Magic Circle is a club for students interested in game design to meet, share ideas, learn, and work on projects with their peers.
+TCNJ Game Design is a club for students interested in game design to meet, share ideas, learn, and work on projects with their peers.

 The Global Game Jam® (GGJ) is the world’s largest game jam event (game creation) taking place around the world at physical locations.
 Think of it as a hackathon focused on game development.
 It is the growth of an idea that in today’s heavily connected world, we could come together, be creative, share experiences and express ourselves in a multitude of ways using video games – it is very universal.
 The weekend stirs a global creative buzz in games, while at the same time exploring the process of development, be it programming, iterative design, narrative exploration or artistic expression.
 It is all condensed into a 48 hour development cycle.
 The GGJ encourages people with all kinds of backgrounds to participate and contribute to this global spread of game development and creativity.